cortex-js/cortexjs.io/src/_pages/mathlive-reference-commands.md

 ## TeX Internals

-The commands are TeX primitives.
+The commands below are TeX primitives.
 Most are only useful when writing TeX packages or macros.

 * `\limits` and `\nolimits`